 - Avoid spicy and very hot food.

-- Use mouthwash regularly prefer any mouthwash containing antifungal in it.
+- Use mouthwash regularly, and prefer any mouthwash containing antifungal in it.

 - Avoid drinking milk, which can coat the ulcer and delay healing.
 Avoid cold drinks containing more acids.